Remove Invasive Vines:

 CCAN is partnering with Casey Trees to mobilize volunteers to remove invasive vines from thousands of trees in PG County, DC, and Montgomery County.

-We will meet in the parking lot of Birchwood at Newton Green at 2pm and work until about 4:30pm.
-We will focus on non-native invasive vines including porcelainberry (Ampelopsis glandulosa var. brevipedunculata), English ivy (Hedera helix), and Kudzu (pueraria montana).
+We will meet in the parking lot at 10am and work until about 1pm.
+We will focus on non-native invasive vines including porcelainberry (Ampelopsis glandulosa var. brevipedunculata) and English ivy (Hedera helix).

 Please wear long pants, long sleeves, and close-toed shoes.
 Instructions and tools will be provided, so just bring yourself and a good attitude!

-Join Meredith from CCAN and the Montgomery County Weed Warriors to remove Invasive Vines at Long Branch in Silver Spring, MD.
+Join Meredith from CCAN, the Cottage City Green Team, and PG County Parks to remove Invasive Vines at Cottage City Park in Cottage City, MD.

-We will meet at Wheaton Regional Park in front of the mini train station off Shorefield Rd. at 9am.
-We will remove vines until about 11am.
-We will focus on non-native invasive vines including porcelainberry (Ampelopsis glandulosa var. brevipedunculata), English ivy (Hedera helix), and Kudzu (pueraria montana).
+We will meet at the park entrance in front of Bunker Hill Rd. at 3pm.
+We will spend the first 30 minutes doing introductions and training, then we will remove vines until about 5pm.
+We will focus on non-native invasive vines including porcelainberry (Ampelopsis glandulosa var. brevipedunculata) and English ivy (Hedera helix).

 Please wear long pants, long sleeves, and close-toed shoes.
 Instructions and tools will be provided, so just bring yourself and a good attitude!

-Join Meredith from CCAN to remove Invasive Vines at The Parks at Historic Walter Reed in Washington, DC.
+Join Meredith from CCAN to remove Invasive Vines at the historic Woodlawn Cemetery in Washington, DC.

-We will meet in the Great Lawn at the Parks at Historic Walter Reed Hospital at 2pm.
-We will spend the first 15 minutes doing a training on invasive vines and best practices for removal, then we will remove vines for about an hour and a half.
-We will focus on non-native invasive vines including porcelainberry (Ampelopsis glandulosa var. brevipedunculata), English ivy (Hedera helix), and Kudzu (pueraria montana).
+We will spend the first 30 minutes doing a brief training on invasive vines and best practices for removal, and spend about 2 hours removing vines from the trees.
+We will focus on non-native invasive vines including porcelainberry (Ampelopsis glandulosa var. brevipedunculata) and English ivy (Hedera helix).

 Please wear long pants, long sleeves, and close-toed shoes.
 Instructions and tools will be provided, so just bring yourself and a good attitude!